 Rising college costs make borrowing money a fact of life for most college students.
 More than 65 percent of students attending four-year colleges take out loans.

-Once you decide to borrow money for college, you must choose the type of loan you want: a federal student or parent loan or an alternative loan.
-As you determine how much you'll borrow, do your future self a favor and plan for repayment now.
+Once you decide to borrow money for college, you must choose the type of loan you want: a federal student, a parent loan or an alternative loan.

 Students are eligible to borrow loans from the government (co-signer free!) but there are some limitations.
 For example, a student must be enrolled as a part-time student and be considered "degree-seeking" in order to borrow.
 Be sure to review your potential eligibility, the interest rates, and borrowing limits as you plan for your educational future.

 When you graduate or stop attending Illinois State at least half time, you will need to determine your repayment options.

 The Parent Loan for Undergraduate Students (PLUS) is a loan borrowed in a parent's name for the student's educational expenses.
 Before a parent applies, please consider the interest rates, origination fees , and eligibility requirements for borrowing and repaying the loan.

 Already know you want the PLUS loan?
 Great- don't forget to complete the application and Master Promissory Note, which is typically available mid-April for the following academic year.